Home » Blog » Design » 5 Ingredients for Cooking a Creative WordPress Portfolio

 3. Keep Your Focus on Work

 If you are creating an online WordPress Portfolio, I can only assume your work is your passion.
-This is a plus for you, but it should not distract you from your purpose you set in the beginning.
+This is a plus for you, but it should not distract you from the purpose you set in the beginning.
 You don’t want to burn your food, right?

-It’s very important that your site is easy to navigate and simple for use.
+It’s very important that your site is easy to navigate and simple to use.
 You don’t want to take the concentration from the visitors of your website away.
 Keep their focus on your work too!

 Furthermore, don’t share unnecessary content.
 If it’s not connected to your art, there is no place for it on your WordPress portfolio.
 This doesn’t mean you have to create something boring.
 Of course, you can use your creativity but don’t step out of your way.
 Know your priorities.